vojale/CBE544-2018.github.io/Index.md

 permalink: /
 ---

-This website will contain information about the course project as well as some tutorials to help you along the way.
+This website contains information about the CBE544 final course project, the home work problem set 5, as well as some tutorials to help you along the way.

 We will be using the [Atomic Simulation Environment (ASE)](https://wiki.fysik.dtu.dk/ase/) with the [ASE interface for the Quantum ESPRESSO calculator](http://github.com/vossjo/ase-espresso).
-Computing resources will be provided by [TEXAS ADVANCED COMPUTING CENTER (TACC)](https://www.tacc.utexas.edu)'s [Stampede system](https://portal.tacc.utexas.edu/user-guides/stampede) The tutorials cover the basic usage of the UNIX shell, scripting in Python, and performing calculations using ASE.
+Computing resources will be provided by [Texas Advanced Computing Center (TACC)](https://www.tacc.utexas.edu)'s [Stampede system](https://portal.tacc.utexas.edu/user-guides/stampede) The tutorials cover the basic usage of the UNIX shell, scripting in Python, and performing calculations using ASE.
 As part of the requirements for the final project, you will need to complete the exercises by their respective deadlines.

 ## Projects ##